faameem/path-to-ai/quantitative-trading/README.md

 > * Dark Pools and High Frequency Trading For Dummies by Jay Vaananen
 > * A Workout in Computational Finance by Michael Aichinger, Andreas Binder

-### PTQT - Programming ###
-> * Mastering Pandas for Finance Michael Heydt
-> * Python for Finance by Yves Hilpisch
-> * Derivatives Analytics with Python: Data Analysis, Models, Simulation, Calibration and Hedging by Yves Hilpisch
-> * Python for Finance by Yuxing Yan
-> * Mastering Python for Finance by James Ma Weiming
-> * Designing Stock Market Trading Systems: With and without soft computing by Tobias Hahn, Bruce Vanstone

 ### PTQT - AI ###
 > * Machine Learning - Quant Trading by loonycorn
 > * Machine Learning for Trading - Udacity
+> * Introduction to Time Series Forecasting with Python by Jason Brownlee
+> * Hands on Machine Learning with Scikit-learn and Tensorflow by Aurelien Geron
+> * Books by Jason Brownlee:
+    * Master Machine Learning Algorithms
+    * Machine Learning Algorithms From Scratch
+    * Machine Learning Mastery with Python
+    * XGBoost with Python
+    * Deep Learning with Python
+    * Long Short-Term Memory Networks with Python